MaksymZhytnikov/BirdEyeViewTransformer/README.md

 # 🧬 Normalization

-In order to decrease the effect of model detection inaccuracy, normalization was introdused.
+In order to decrease the effect of model detection inaccuracy, normalization was introduced.

 ![normalization](media/normalization.png)